jawah/wassima/README.md

 helping you to verify the remote peer certificates.
 It automatically fallback to an embedded trust store generated from the CCADB trusted source.

-It works as-is out-of-the-box for MacOS (10.15+), Windows (7+), and Linux.
+It works as-is out-of-the-box for any operating systems out there.
 Available on PyPy and Python 3.7+

-If your particular operating system is not supported, we can make this happen!
-Open an issue on the repository.

 ## ✨ Installation